Written By: Mike Laquerre

 - Settlement Fee: A fee must be paid to a title company that has prepared documents, calculated figures, and oversees proper execution of closing documents.
-This fee is often split between buyer and seller. ($375)
+This fee becomes split between buyer and seller. ($375)

 - Document Preparation Fee: Charge for the cost of preparing legal papers. ($450-$550) Documents related to the immovable property. ($100-$200 depending on the length and complexity of the abstract)

-- Government Recordation Charges: The recording fee is paid to a government entity, which enters an official record of the change of ownership. ($2,660)
+- Government Recordation Charges: The recording fee becomes paid to a government entity, which enters an official record of the change of ownership. ($2,660)

 Other Common Costs:

 - Wire Transfer Fees: In most instances, the lender is funding the transaction with a wire, as opposed to a check, so additional fees apply. ($25-$50) So there you have it.
 Purchasing a home can often feel intimidating, especially if the buyer is unaware of the associated fees with said purchase.
-If you’re in the market for a new home, please see one of our experienced and professional Community Experts, who can painlessly guide you through the process.
+If you’re in the market for a new home, please see our experienced Community Experts, who can guide you.
 Adams Homes has been serving those with a dream to own a new home since 1991.

 Check out these other related articles: